WJG - Memphis, TN

 ship-to-shore telephone calls a month - by 1989 most of them via a 13

-station network of VHF-FM stations (Map) remotely
+station network of VHF-FM stations Map and

 controlled from the Memphis operating room.
 During the winter